Social media guidelines

 "The keys to success in social media are being honest about who you are, being thoughtful before you post, and respecting the purpose of the community where you are posting."

-McGill’s Communications & External Relations encourages all McGill faculties, departments and admin units to become involved in using social media in communications with stakeholders and audience.
+McGill’s Communications & External Relations encourages all McGill faculties, departments to become involved in using social media in communications with stakeholders and audience.

 The intention here is to provide guidance to McGill staff on how best to use social media toward communications goals, as the manager/moderator of an account for department or faculty.